Consultant Resources

 Subject Lands Status Reports / Environmental Impact Studies

-A Subject Lands Status Report (SLSR) is used to identify features and functions of London’s Natural Heritage System.
-Unevaluated features on Map 5 of the London Plan or Unevaluated vegetation patches greater than 0.5 ha must be evaluated for Significance prior to assessing the potential impact of a proposed development or application.
-SLSRs may be completed as stand alone reports or in conjunction with an EIS.
+A Subject Lands Status Report (SLSR) is used to confirm and delineate features and functions of London’s Natural Heritage System and evaluate them for significance prior to assessing the potential impact of a proposed development or application.
+SLSRs may be completed as standalone reports or in conjunction with an EIS.

 Environmental Impact Studies (EIS) are used to demonstrate that a proposed development will have no negative impacts on the natural features or ecological functions of the subject and surrounding (“adjacent”) lands.
 An EIS does not ensure that the appropriate department will approve the development proposals.